proycon/foliadocserve/README.rst

 annotation of all occurrences of the word "fly" from "n" to "v", for example to correct erroneous tagger output::

- IN somegroup/mydoc EDIT pos WITH class "v" WHERE class = "n" FOR w WHERE text = "fly"
+ EDIT pos WITH class "v" WHERE class = "n" FOR w WHERE text = "fly"

 Now we do the same but as an explicit correction::

- IN somegroup/mydoc EDIT pos WITH class "v" WHERE class = "n" (AS CORRECTION OF "some/correctionset" WITH class = "wrongpos") FOR w WHERE text = "fly"
+ EDIT pos WITH class "v" WHERE class = "n" (AS CORRECTION OF "some/correctionset" WITH class = "wrongpos") FOR w WHERE text = "fly"

 Another example in a spelling correction context, we correct the misspelling *concous* to *conscious**::

- IN somegroup/mydoc EDIT t WITH text "conscious" (AS CORRECTION OF "some/correctionset" WITH class = "spellingerror") FOR w WHERE text = "concous"
+ EDIT t WITH text "conscious" (AS CORRECTION OF "some/correctionset" WITH class = "spellingerror") FOR w WHERE text = "concous"

 The **AS CORRECTION** keyword (always in a separate block within parentheses) is used to initiate a correction.
 The correction is itself part of a set with a class that